RISE in Nigeria: Research Overview (Technical)

-The RISE Country Research Team in Nigeria will study the interplay between community engagement and aspiration, local politics, and educational outcomes in Nigeria.
-The goal is to examine whether and how engaged parents, communities and students can influence not only the quality of school governance, but also the politics of education policy at local and national levels.
+The team will examine whether and how engaged parents, communities and students can influence not only the quality of school governance, but also the politics of education policy at local and national levels.
 The focus of the £3 million, three-year project on demand-side determinants of education systems change contributes a new perspective on how to reform systems of education.
 The work will rely on a wide variety of research methods, including quantitative and qualitative investigations, the analysis of historical data, the collection of new data, interviews with local stakeholders, and randomised control trials looking at specific reforms.

 As a result of a rapidly growing population, Nigeria faces the task of providing quality education to over 10 million children of primary school age who are currently out of school (UNESCO, 2012).
 At the same time, it also needs to improve the quality of basic education.
 Using data collected by the World Bank, Wane (2014) estimates that less than 8 percent of public school teachers are able to meet the minimum qualification on a test (a score of 80 percent on a test of primary school level Math and English).
 The project also found that teachers are absent from the classroom roughly 25 percent of the time.
 A report by UNESCO in 2012 suggests that an estimated 26 percent of enrolled primary school children do not complete the cycle as a result of deficiencies in the public school system.